 Introduction

-Theoretical background

 In the early years of a child’s life, a father is in a unique position to influence both maternal well-being and his child’s physical, cognitive, and socioemotional development.
 The father’s contribution has been increasingly of interest in both high and lower income settings and is seen as a potential key ‘resource’ that may buffer the impact of vulnerabilities such as those due to maternal depression or poverty (Black et al., 1999; Child Welfare Information Gateway, 2006; J. Jeong et al., 2016; C. Lewis & Lamb, 2003).
 A growing body of research has linked father involvement with various child and maternal health outcomes (Allport et al., 2018; J. Jeong et al., 2016; C. Lewis & Lamb, 2003).
 The majority of the literature conceptualizing father involvement and empirically testing its effects on child outcomes has been generated in high-income countries focused on social disadvantaged populations.
 As a result, much of the long-standing research (and policy) attention has been paid to low-income, unmarried and/or nonresident fathers and the implications of father absence for children’s health and development (Adamsons and Johnson, 2013).
 More recent research on the nature and effects of father engagement (versus mere presence) has been dominated by efforts to characterize and categorize domains of father involvement, and estimate their associations with child development, with less attention to theorizing and testing specific mechanisms of causal effects (Pleck, 2010a).

+Theoretical background

 The majority of studies reflect some version of Lamb and Pleck’s theoretical approach whereby father involvement comprises domains of positive engagement activities, warmth and responsivity, control, as well as indirect care and process responsibility (Pleck, 2010).
 In this approach, positive engagement includes playing together and as well as instrumental support such as bathing; warmth/responsivity includes expressions of affection and feeling close; control covers domains of discipline; indirect care reflects financial contribution; and process responsibility includes providing general support to the mother.
 A slightly different focus is taken by Gettler, whose approach to father involvement is comprised of dedication, attitude, duration, and salience (Gettler, 2016).
 The relevance of different domains of interest changes with the specific family and child context, for example the age of the child where the control domain applies more to older children than to infants.
 Furthermore, a growing number of measures aim to capture domains most relevant across different contexts, such as for infants (Singley et al., 2018) or low and middle income country (LMIC) contexts (J. Jeong et al., 2016).